-Infants & Toddlers - The Harford County Infants and Toddlers Program, serving children with disabilities, birth through age 3 (age 4 if a child is on an extended Individual Family Service Plan), is a countywide system of coordinated, interagency, multidisciplinary early intervention services.
-The Harford County Public Schools System, Harford County Health Department and the Harford County Department of Social Services provide services to eligible infants, toddlers and their families.
-Parents/Guardians or other individuals who are concerned about a child's development may make a referral to the Harford County Infants and Toddlers Program at 410-638-3823.
+Infants & Toddlers - The Harford County Infants and Toddlers Program, serving children with disabilities, birth through age 3 to 4, is a countywide system of coordinated, multidisciplinary early intervention services.
+Through family centered services, parents and caregivers are provided guidance and coaching to help their child be successful at home and in the community.

+Parents, or other individuals who are concerned about a child's development, may make a referral to the Harford County Infants and Toddlers Program at 410-638-3823 or through the Maryland Infants and Toddlers online referral link at https://referral.mditp.org/.
 Upon referral, developmental evaluations are completed to determine eligibility for early intervention services.
-Health and developmental needs may be identified in the areas of: hearing; speech; language; physical development; cognitive development; social-emotional development; and/or self-care.
+Health and developmental needs may be identified in the areas of hearing, speech, language, physical development, cognitive development, social-emotional development, and/or self-help skills.

-Children, birth through age 4, are eligible to receive Individualized Family Service Plan (IFSP) services, if a developmental delay or diagnosed condition that has a high probability of resulting in developmental delay is identified.
+Children, birth through age 3 to 4, are eligible to receive Individualized Family Service Plan (IFSP) services, if a developmental delay or diagnosed condition that has a high probability of resulting in developmental delay is identified during the IFSP Team Process.
 The IFSP provides the "what, when, where, why, and how" of early intervention services to be provided to the child with a disability and his/her family.
 The IFSP is implemented and monitored by staff of the Harford County Infants and Toddlers Program.
-Prior to the child's third birthday, a transition planning meeting is scheduled to discuss the continued need for early intervention services for children who are determined eligible for continued early intervention services, an extended IFSP option or the transition to preschool special education are options available for children with disabilities, ages 3 to 4 years old.